Param-Harrison/kidzode/public/courses/pixel-heroes/adventure_second_choice.md

 # Add a Second Choice

-Add a second decision to make the story longer!

-## What to Do
-1. Press Run
-2. Make TWO choices!
+Make your story longer by adding a second decision!
+Press Run and make TWO choices to see where your adventure leads!

 ```python
 print("=== THE MYSTERIOUS FOREST ===")